AMRITKAUR89/python-challenge/PyBank/README.md

 - The script uses the os and csv modules. os is used for file path operations and creating directories, and csv is used for reading the CSV data.
 2. Setting Up Paths:
 - The base directory for the input file and the output directory are specified using absolute paths.
-- The script ensures that the output directory exists by using os.makedirs() with exist_ok=True.
 3. Reading the CSV File:
 - The script opens the budget_data.csv file and reads its contents.
 - It skips the header row using next(csv_data).